MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/tutorials/getting-started-with-unity-and-android.md

 using PlayFab.ClientModels;
 using PlayFab.EconomyModels;

-using CatalogItem = PlayFab.EconomyModels.CatalogItem;

-/**
+/// <summary>
- * Unity behavior that implements the the Unity IAP Store interface.
+/// Unity behavior that implements the the Unity IAP Store interface.
- *
- * Attach as an asset to your Scene.
+/// Attach as an asset to your Scene.
- */
+/// </summary>
 public class AndroidIAPExample : MonoBehaviour, IDetailedStoreListener {

-    // Bundles for sale on the Google Play Store. private Dictionary<string, PlayFab.EconomyModels.CatalogItem> GooglePlayCatalog;
+    // Bundles for sale on the Google Play Store. private Dictionary<string, PlayFab.EconomyModels.CatalogItem> _googlePlayCatalog;

-    // In-game items for sale at the example vendor. private Dictionary<string, PlayFab.EconomyModels.CatalogItem> StorefrontCatalog;
+    // In-game items for sale at the example vendor. private Dictionary<string, PlayFab.EconomyModels.CatalogItem> _storefrontCatalog;

-    private string purchaseIdempotencyId = null;
+    private string _purchaseIdempotencyId = null;

-    private PlayFabEconomyAPIAsyncResult lastAPICallResult = null;
+    private PlayFabEconomyAPIAsyncResult _lastAPICallResult = null;

-    private static PlayFabEconomyAPIAsync economyAPI = new();
+    private static readonly PlayFabEconomyAPIAsync s_economyAPI = new();

-    private static IStoreController m_StoreController;
+    private static IStoreController s_storeController;

-    /**
+    // TODO: This callback is for illustrations purposes, you should create one that fits your needs public delegate void PlayFabProcessPurchaseCallback(PurchaseProcessingResult result);

+    /// <summary>
+    /// Event that is triggered when a purchase is processed.
+    /// </summary>
+    /// <remarks>
+    /// TODO: Subscribe to this event in your game code to handle purchase results.
+    /// </remarks>
+    public event PlayFabProcessPurchaseCallback PlayFabProcessPurchaseEvent;

+    /// <summary>
-     * True if the Store Controller, extensions, and Catalog are set.
+    /// True if the Store Controller, extensions, and Catalog are set.
-     */
+    /// </summary>
-    public bool IsInitialized
+    public bool IsInitialized => s_storeController != null
+                             && _googlePlayCatalog != null
+                             && _storefrontCatalog != null;

+    // Start is called before the first frame update. public void Start()
     {
-        get
-        {
-            return m_StoreController != null
-                && GooglePlayCatalog != null
-                && StorefrontCatalog != null;
+        Login();
     }
-    }

-    /**
-     * Returns false as this is just sample code.
-     *
-     * @todo Implement this functionality for your game.
-     */
-    public bool UserHasExistingSave
+    /// <summary>
+    /// Attempts to log the player in via the Android Device ID.
+    /// </summary>
+    private void Login()
     {
-        get
+        // TODO: it is better to use LoginWithGooglePlayGamesService or a similar platform-specific login method for final game code.

+        // SystemInfo.deviceUniqueIdentifier will prompt for permissions on newer devices.
+        // Using a non-device specific GUID and saving to a local file
+        // is a better approach.
+PlayFab does allow you to link multiple
+        // Android device IDs to a single PlayFab account.
+        PlayFabClientAPI.LoginWithCustomID(new LoginWithCustomIDRequest()
         {
-            return false;
+            CreateAccount = true,
+            CustomId = SystemInfo.deviceUniqueIdentifier
+        }, result => RefreshIAPItems(), PlayFabSampleUtil.OnPlayFabError);
     }
-    }

-    /**
-     * Integrates game purchasing with the Unity IAP API.
-     */
-    public void BuyProductByID(string productID)
+    /// <summary>
+    /// Queries the PlayFab Economy Catalog V2 for updated listings
+    /// and then fills the local catalog objects.
+    /// </summary>
+    private async void RefreshIAPItems()
     {
-        if (!IsInitialized) throw new Exception("IAP Service is not initialized!");

-        m_StoreController.InitiatePurchase(productID);
-    }

-    /**
-     * Purchases a PlayFab inventory item by ID.
-     *
-     * @see the PlayFabEconomyAPIAsync class for details on error handling
-     * and calling patterns.
-     */
-    async public Task<bool> PlayFabPurchaseItemByID(string itemID, PlayFabEconomyAPIAsyncResult result) {
-        if (!IsInitialized) throw new Exception("IAP Service is not initialized!");

-        Debug.Log("Player buying product " + itemID);

-        if (string.IsNullOrEmpty(purchaseIdempotencyId))
+        _googlePlayCatalog = new Dictionary<string, PlayFab.EconomyModels.CatalogItem>();
+        SearchItemsRequest googlePlayCatalogRequest = new()
         {
-            purchaseIdempotencyId = Guid.NewGuid().ToString();
+            Count = 50,
+            Filter = "Platforms/any(platform: platform eq 'GooglePlay')"
+        };

+        SearchItemsResponse googlePlayCatalogResponse;
+        do
+        {
+            googlePlayCatalogResponse = await s_economyAPI.SearchItemsAsync(googlePlayCatalogRequest);
+            Debug.Log("Search response: " + JsonUtility.ToJson(googlePlayCatalogResponse));

+            foreach (PlayFab.EconomyModels.CatalogItem item in googlePlayCatalogResponse.Items)
+            {
+                _googlePlayCatalog.Add(item.Id, item);
             }

+        } while (!string.IsNullOrEmpty(googlePlayCatalogResponse.ContinuationToken));

+        Debug.Log($"Completed pulling from PlayFab Economy v2 googleplay Catalog: {_googlePlayCatalog.Count()} items retrieved");

+        _storefrontCatalog = new Dictionary<string, PlayFab.EconomyModels.CatalogItem>();
-        GetItemRequest getVillagerStoreRequest = new GetItemRequest()
+        GetItemRequest storeCatalogRequest = new()
         {
             AlternateId = new CatalogAlternateId()
             {